Marker Logo

 this page online

-only with their labor, but also with their hearts.
+Throughout their lives, the Henneys demonstrated their love for this community not only with their labor, but also with their hearts.

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 1935.

 Location.
 41° 7.508′ N, 84° 51.273′ W. Marker is in Woodburn, Indiana, in Allen County.
-Marker is on Main Street (Indiana Route 101) north of Bull Rapids Road, on the right when traveling west.
+It is on Main Street (Indiana Route 101) north of Bull Rapids Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 22315 Main St, Woodburn IN 46797, United States of America.
 Touch for directions.

 This clock tower Marker image.
 Click for full size.

-Photographed By Craig Doda, March 12, 2022
+Photographed by Craig Doda, March 12, 2022

 2. This clock tower Marker